Anurag-Palakurti/Flower_Id_White_Box_Model/README.md

-# Flower Classification Using Linear Regression
+# Flower Classification Using Logistic Regression

-This project implements a whitebox machine learning model using linear regression to classify flowers from the Iris dataset.
-The model predicts flower species based on features like sepal length, sepal width, petal length, and petal width.
-It offers an interpretable and transparent approach to classification.
+This project demonstrates how to use a Logistic Regression model to classify different species of flowers from the Iris dataset.
+The model predicts flower species based on four key features: sepal length, sepal width, petal length, and petal width.
+This notebook provides a step-by-step guide to implementing the model and visualizing the data.

 ## Dataset

-The dataset used is the famous Iris dataset, consisting of 150 instances and 4 features.
-It includes the following species:
+The dataset used is the Iris dataset, which contains 150 samples of flowers belonging to three different species:
+- **Iris-setosa**
+- **Iris-versicolor**
+- **Iris-virginica**

+Each flower sample includes the following features:
+- Sepal Length (cm)
-- Iris-setosa
+- Sepal Width (cm)
-- Iris-versicolor
+- Petal Length (cm)
-- Iris-virginica
+- Petal Width (cm)

-## Project Details
+## Project Workflow

-The Jupyter notebook `Flower_Data_Set.ipynb` performs the following steps:
+The notebook `Flower_Data_Set.ipynb` includes the following steps:

-1. Loads the dataset using Pandas.
+1. **Dataset Loading**: The Iris dataset is loaded using Pandas.
-2. Visualizes the data distribution using Seaborn.
+2. **Data Visualization**: Visualizations are created using Seaborn to explore the relationships between flower features.
-3. Maps the flower species to numerical labels for model training.
+3. **Label Mapping**: The species names are mapped to numerical values for classification.
-4. Splits the dataset into training and test sets.
+4. **Data Splitting**: The dataset is split into training and test sets using `train_test_split`.
-5. Trains a Logistic Regression model on the dataset.
+5. **Model Training**: A Logistic Regression model is trained on the training data.
-6. Evaluates the model's accuracy on the test data.
+6. **Model Evaluation**: The model is evaluated on the test set, and the accuracy is displayed.

 ### Code Example